akullpp/awesome-java/README.md

 * [jackson-dataformat-csv](https://github.com/FasterXML/jackson-dataformat-csv) - Jackson extension for reading and writing CSV.
 * [opencsv](http://opencsv.sourceforge.net) - Simple CSV parser.
 * [Super CSV](http://super-csv.github.io/super-csv/) - Powerful CSV parser with support for Dozer, Joda-Time and Java 8.
-* [uniVocity-parsers](https://github.com/uniVocity/univocity-parsers) - One of the fastest and most feature-complete CSVs.
+* [uniVocity-parsers](https://github.com/uniVocity/univocity-parsers) - One of the fastest and most feature-complete parsers.
 Also comes with parsers for TSV and fixed width records.

 ## Database